drachenwald/autobaelfyr/_issues/2022-11/012-from-the-chronicler.md

 Greetings, friends!

-An erratum: I'm still tweaking my Baelfyr machine, and ommitted the Captain of Archers from the list of principality officers last month.
+An erratum: I'm still tweaking my Baelfyr machine, and omitted the Captain of Archers from the list of principality officers last month.
 My apologies to Kier of Eplaheimr.